Frequently Asked Questions - Indirect Tax

 Exports are zero rated under GST which means that there shall be not tax and input taxes will be refunded.

 20. When can a tax payer go for a refund in the GST regime?
 How will the refund procedure work under the proposed GST law?

 The refund regime is expected to be simplified under GST as opposed to the current manual verification system.
 The refund can be obtained in the following scenarios:

-It is expected that there would be minimal exemptions and concessions under the GST regime.
+Minimal exemptions and concessions are expected under the GST regime.
 However, the tenure of certain exemptions such as the area-based tax exemptions granted by the governments would extend to the GST regime and the governments may have to honour the commitments.